 The issue of the Class B Ordinary Shares is in the scope of IFRS 2 Share-based Payment.
-The Sponsor provides services in the form of expertise to assist the Company to in identifying a suitable candidate for a Business Combination.
+The Sponsor provides services in the form of expertise to assist the Company in identifying a suitable candidate for a Business Combination.
 The grant-date fair value of equity settled share-based payment arrangements is generally recognised as an expense in the statement of comprehensive income, with a corresponding increase in a separate reserve within equity.
 Service and non-market performance conditions attached to the Class B Ordinary Shares are not taken into account in estimating fair value.
-Instead, the amount recognised as an expense is adjusted to reflect the number of awards for which the related service and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of awards that meet the related service and non-market performance conditions are to be satisfied.
+Instead, the amount recognised as an expense is adjusted to reflect the number of awards for which the related service and non-market performance conditions are expected to be met, such that the amount ultimately recognised is based on the number of awards that meet the related service and non-market performance conditions at the vesting date.
+The total expense is recognised over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
 Management has also assessed performance conditions in the context of market conditions, such as achieving a specified share price.
 Market conditions are taken into account when estimating the fair value of the awards at grant date.
-Management believes that based on current market conditions a Business Combination is likely to occur on or before the Business Combination Deadline of 25 April 2023.
-The vesting period has been determined to be the period until 25 April 2023, which is the Business Combination Deadline.
+Management believes that based on current market conditions a Business Combination is likely to occur on or before the extended Initial Business Combination Deadline of 25 July 2023.
+The vesting period has been determined to be the period until 25 July 2023, which is the extended Initial Business Combination Deadline.
+The fair value of the Class B Ordinary Shares is not revalued from grant date.